psychemedia/storytelling-notes/matty_groves.md

 Publication date 1894

-Little

-Musgrave

-and

-Lady

-Barnard
+Little Musgrave and Lady Barnard

-€

-As it fell one holy-day,
+As it fell one holy-day, *hay down*

-As many be in the year, •
+As many be in the year,

-When young men and maids together did go Their matins and mass to hear.
+When young men and maids together did go
+Their matins and mass to hear,

-Little Musgrave came to the church door.
-The priest was at private mass ;
+Little Musgrave came to the church door,
+The priest was at private mass;

-But he had more mind of the fair women.
-Then he had of our lady: 's grace.
+But he had more mind of the fair women,
+Then he had of our lady's grace.

-The one of them was clad in green.
+The one of them was clad in green,

-Another was clad iti pall ;
+Another was clad in pall;

-And then came in my lord Bernard: 's wife.
+And then came in my lord Bernard's wife,
 The fairest amonst them all.

 She cast an eye on little Musgrave,

-As bright as the summer sun.
+As bright as the summer sun,
 And then bethought this little Musgrave,

-This lady: 's heart have I won."
+This lady's heart have I won."

-Quoth she, I have loved thee, little Musgrave,
+Quoth she, "I have loved thee, little Musgrave,

-Full long and many a day ; "
+Full long and many a day;"

-" So have I loved you, fair lady.
+"So have I loved you, fair lady,
 Yet never word durst I say."

-I have a bower at Bucklesfordbery,
+"I have a bower at Bucklesfordbery,

-Full daintily it is dight ;
+Full daintily it is dight;

-If thou wilt wend thither, thou little Musgrave, Thou: 's lig in mine arms all night."
+If thou wilt wend thither, thou little Musgrave,

-«
+Thou's lig in mine arms all night."

-Quoth he, : ': ' I tj^ank ye, fair lady.
+Quoth he: "I thank ye, fair lady,

-This kindness thou showest to me ;
+This kindness thou showest to me;

-But whether it be ^o my weal or woe.
+But whether it be to my weal or woe,
 This night I will lig with thee."

 With that he heard a little tiny page,

-By his lady: 's coach as he ran :
+By his lady's coach as he ran:

-" Allthough I am my lady: 's footpage.
+"Allthough I am my lady's footpage,

-Yet I am lord Barnard: 's man.
+Yet I am lord Barnard's man.

-" My lord B^nard shall know of this.
+"My lord Barnard shall know of this,

-Whether I sink or swinj : "
+Whether I sink or swim;"
 And ever where thg bridges were broke,
 He laid him down to swim.

-" Asleep, or wake ! thou lord Barnard,
+"Asleep, or wake! thou lord Barnard,

-• •As thou art a man of life ;
+"As thou art a man of life;
 For little Musgrave is at Bucklesfordbery,
 Abed with thy own wedded wife."

-If this be true, thou little tiny page,
+"If this be true, thou little tiny page,
 This thing thou tellest to me,

-Then all the land in Bucklesfordbery I freely will give to thee.
+Then all the land in Bucklesfordbery
+I freely will give to thee.

-" But if it be a lie, thou little tiny page.
+"But if it be a lie, thou little tiny page,
 This thing thou tellest to me,

-On the highest tree in Bucklesfordbery Then hanged shalt thou be."
+On the highest tree in Bucklesfordbery
+Then hanged shalt thou be."

-He called up his merry men all : —
+He called up his merry men all:—

-Come saddle me my steed ; •
+"Come saddle me my steed;
 This night must I to Bucklesfordbery,
 For I never had greater need."

-And some of them whistl: 'd, and some of them sung.
+And some of them whistl'd, and some of them sung,

-And some these wdrds did say.
+And some these words did say,

-And ever when my lord Barnard: 's horn blew,
+And ever when my lord Barnard's horn blew,

-" Away, Musgrave, away ! "
+"Away, Musgrave, away!"

-" Methinks I hear the thresel-cock,
+"Methinks I hear the thresel-cock `[thrush]`,

-Methinks I hear the jay ;
+Methinks I hear the jay;

-Methinks I hear my Cord Barnard,—
+Methinks I hear my Lord Barnard,—

-And I would I were awa/,"
+And I would I were away."

-thresd: 'coek, thrush.

- Lie Stilly lie still, thou little Musgrave,
+"Lie Stilly lie still, thou little Musgrave,

-And huggell me from the cold 5 1
+And huggell me from the cold;

-*Tis nothing but a shephard: 's boy,
+'Tis nothing but a shephard's boy,

-A driving his sheep to the fold*
+A driving his sheep to the fold."

-" Is not thy hawk upon a perch ?
+"Is not thy hawk upon a perch?

-Thy steed eats oats and hay.
+Thy steed eats oats and hay,
 And thou a fair lady in thine arms, —

-And would St thou.be away ?
+And would'st thou be away?"

-With that my lord Barnard came to the door.
+With that my lord Barnard came to the door,

-And lit a stone upon ;
+And lit a stone upon;
 He plucked out three silver keys,

-And h^ open: 'd the doors each one.
+And he open'd the doors each one.

-He lifted up*the coverlet.
+He lifted up the coverlet,

-He lifted up the sheet ;
+He lifted up the sheet;

-" How now, how now, thou little Musgrave, Doest thou find my lady sweet ? "
+"How now, how now, thou little Musgrave,
+Doest thou find my lady sweet?"

-** I find her sweet," quoth little Musgrave,
+"I find her sweet," quoth little Musgrave,

-" The more : 'tis to my pain ;
+"The more 'tis to my pain;

-I would gladly give three hundred pounds That I were on yonder plain."
+I would gladly give three hundred pounds
+That I were on yonder plain."

-** Arise, arise, thou little Musgrave,
+"Arise, arise, thou little Musgrave,

-And put thy clothes bn ;
+And put thy clothés on;

-It shall ne: 'er be Said in my country,
+It shall ne'er be said in my country,
 I have killed a naked man.

 "I have two swords in one scabbard,

-, •Full dear they cost my purse ; j And thou shalt have the best of them,
+"Full dear they cost my purse;
+And thou shalt have the best of them,
 And I will have the worse."

-The first stroke that little Musgrave stroke.
+The first stroke that little Musgrave stroke,

-He hurt Lord Barnard sore ;
+He hurt Lord Barnard sore;
 The next stroke that Lord Barnard stroke,
 Little Musgrave ne'er struck more.

 With that bespake this fair lady,

-In bed whereas she lay ;
+In bed whereas she lay;

-Although thou rt dead, thou little Musgrave, Yet I for thee will pray j
+Although thou'rt dead, thou little Musgrave,
+Yet I for thee will pray;

-And wish well to thy soul wSl I,
+And wish well to thy soul will I,

-So long as I ha\e life ;
+So long as I have life;
 So will I not for thee, Barnard,
 Although I am thy wedded wife."

-He cut her paps from off her breast.
+He cut her paps from off her breast,
 Great pity it was to see,

-That some drops of this lady: 's heart's blood Ran trickling down her knee.
+That some drops of this lady's heart's blood
+Ran trickling down her knee.

-Woe worth you, woe worth, my merry men all, You were ne er bbrn for my good Why did you not offer to ^ay my hand.
+Woe worth you, woe worth, my merry men all,
+You were ne'er born for my good
+Why did you not offer to stay my hand,
 When ye saw me wax so wood!

-" For I have slain the bravest sir knight That ever rode on steed ; ,
+"For I have slain the bravest sir knight
+That ever rode on steed;

-So have I done the fairest lady That ever did womans deed.
+So have I done the fairest lady
+That ever did woman's deed.

-A grave, a grave," Lord Barnard cried, To put these lovers in ;
+"A grave, a grave," Lord Barnard cried,
+To put these lovers in;
 But lay my lady on the upper hand,
 For she came of the better kin."

 ?? also three ravens https://en.wikipedia.org/wiki/The_Three_Ravens